 We finished at 11 am, and took the bus back to the hotel, collected our belongings, and walked to the train station (we have been sitting for long enough and will be sitting for much longer, 1 km is enough exercise for the day).
 Grab lunch at the station and wait for the train.

 There are no lifts at this stations, surprisingly, and the escalators only go up from the platform to the main level.
 I brought the bags to the bottoms, Munchkin watched them (never leave your bags unattended!) and I helped bring the stroller down the stairs with the baby firmly attached inside.
-In hindsight, I should have traveled with the Backpack instead of a carry-on suitcase.
+In hindsight, I should have travelled with the Backpack instead of a carry-on suitcase.
 I do this to myself every time.
 One day I will learn.

 Where to stay in Hamburg